sveetch/boussole/docs/sandbox.rst

     * [x] Add entry point in setup.py;
     * [x] Configuration file for a project (like the config.rb) with:

-          * SOURCES_PATHS: paths where to search for files to compile;
+          * SOURCES_PATHS: path where to search for files to compile;
           * LIBRARY_PATHS: paths to include as libraries during inspection;
           * TARGET_PATH: Directory where to write all files to compile (preserving their directory structures);
-          * COMPILER_ARGS: list/map of arguments to pass to the compiler;

     * [x] Starts cli structure with click;
-    * [ ] 'Build' command to invoke libsass API to perform compile on files;
+    * [x] 'Compile' command to invoke libsass API to perform compile on files;
+    * [x] 'Version' command to display version information;
     * [ ] 'Watch' command to start watcher with Watchdog;
     * [ ] 'Check' command to check about a project without compiling (only inspector checking);